Who is welcome at St. Timothy’s?

 - a spiritual home

 The Holy Eucharist, or Holy Communion, is at the heart of Episcopal worship.
 We believe that in ways that we can neither explain nor understand, Jesus is present in the bread and wine as they become his body and blood, and we are present with Jesus as we partake together.
 In and through the Eucharist, we experience union and communion with Jesus and with each other.
 Therefore, we approach the Eucharist with reverence and awe.
-At St. Timothy’s, anyone who desires this experience, who loves God and seeks the Living Christ, is welcome at God’s Table and does not belong to the Episcopal Church.
+At St. Timothy’s we believe our Altar is God’s Table and does not belong to the Episcopal Church.
 The Altar (where communion is prepared) is a place where Christ feeds his children.
 We are welcomed into the church through Baptism and worship and nurtured through Scripture and Holy Eucharist.

 Are children welcome at worship?